bia-technologies/lowkiq/README.md

 worker D: 0, 1
 ```

-Lowkiq uses fixed amount of threads for job processing, therefore it is necessary to distribute shards between threads.
+Lowkiq uses a fixed number of threads for job processing, therefore it is necessary to distribute shards between threads.
 Splitter does it.

-To define a set of shards, which is being processed by thread, lets move them to one list:
+To define a set of shards, which is being processed by a thread, let's move them to one list:

 ```
 A0, A1, A2, B0, B1, B2, B3, C0, D0, D1